Your travel buddies waiting for you!

 Learn about the Warrior skills and History

-Secondly, the history of Mongolia includes several wars and conquer stories.
-For brief and enjoyable learning of history, it is recommended to include the National Museum of Mongolia in your Mongolia trip.
+Secondly, the history includes several wars and conquer stories.
+For brief and enjoyable learning of history, it is recommended to include the National Museum of Mongolia in your trip.
 It is the largest museum located in Ulaanbaatar and you can have a glimpse of the culture, history, lifestyle, mega historic events, warrior skills and a lot more here in one place.

 Visit The Zaisan Memorial to witness inspiring mural art for communist-era.
 Genghis Khan Statue Complex is another amazing place to visit, the Gothic style building with a huge statue of Genghis Khan riding a horse is awesome and sparking.
-It is an archeological museum having assets from the past and you can also know what are the future plans of the Mongolia government.
+It is an archeological museum having assets from the past and you can also know what are the future plans of the government.
 A must recommendation includes a solo picture in front of the largest statue of Genghis Khan.